sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

     }
 ```

-**Region method**
+**Alternative 2: Region method**

-There are multiple ways to capture the policy period.
-Let's explore a completely new approach: a [Region method](doc:region).
+Alternatively, you can use the [Region method](doc:region) to extract the policy period.
 A region is a rectangular space defined by coordinates relative to the anchor.

 Replace the existing `policy_period` field with the following field in the Sensible app: